On the passing of a Lover, the denial and frustration that often accompanies bereavement finally giving way to acceptance.

 I saw you there the other day,stood over by the wall,

-Your face was rounder and you did not seem as tall,
+Your face was rounder and you did not seem so tall,

-I saw you there, in the Park, sat alone on our bench.
+I saw you there in the Park. in silence sat on our seat.

 I saw you there, in the crowd,leaning against the door,

 It was only a moment and my very soul I’d sell for more,

 I saw you there the other day, strolling along the pier,